 The table below summarizes the four picks covered in detail later.
 Prices reflect current US listings; subscription costs assume the base plan adequate for personal e-scooter use, not commercial fleet management.

 None of these trackers require professional install.
-A stem cap swap on most Apollo, Segway Ninebot, or Hiboy decks takes under 10 minutes with a 4mm hex key; a battery-tray install adds about 5 minutes if the tray screws are accessible.
+A stem cap swap on most Apollo, Segway Ninebot, or Hiboy decks is a basic hex-key job; a battery-tray install takes longer if the tray screws are accessible.

 How Do You Choose a GPS Tracker for an Electric Scooter?

 Stem cap or handlebar tube.
 A tracker shorter than 70mm and narrower than 35mm tucks inside the steerer tube on most Apollo, Hiboy, and Segway Ninebot decks.
 Tracki Pro at 47mm fits with room for cable management; Invoxia at 64mm is the upper limit for tighter tubes.
-In our testing the position stayed accurate within 5 meters from this mount on every model, and cellular held even inside the metal tube.
+A stem-cap mount sits high on the scooter with a clear view of the sky, so GPS accuracy stays strong, and 4G cellular generally reaches through the metal tube.

 Deck cavity.
 Most mid-range and premium scooters have hollow space under the deck plate, accessible by removing 4-6 screws.
 There’s room for any tracker in this guide, but you give up easy battery swaps.
 Best for sealed self-contained cellular trackers that rarely need attention.